samuel-ziegler/vitest-cucumber-plugin/README.md

 ### Changes to Given/When/Then

-The function signatures for Given, When and Then callbacks have been change in order to make the step definitions more friendly for functional programming.
+The function signatures for Given, When and Then callbacks have been modified in order to make the step definitions more friendly for functional programming.
 Specifically, the callback functions differ in that they now have two parameters, a state object and array of parameters.
 The callback functions then return a new state object which is passed to the next step definition in the chain.